andrejadd/ABC-bee-opt/Readme.md

 The directory 'ABC' contains the Java implementation besides various other Artificial Bee Colony selection and location update schemes.

-Additional implementation are located in the following folders.
+Additional implementations are located in the following folders.
 I keep them together with ABC since they served as benchmark.
-[please ask me to remove any in case of copyright infringements] (FIXME: add source, did I implement these? add citations)
+[Please ask me to remove any in case of copyright infringements.]

 	   ACOcont_CPP2008 : Ant Colony Optimization (ACO) for continuous parameters, C++ implementation from 2008 ACOcont_R       : ACO implementation in R